How to Fit a Shower

 Electric Shower

-This type of shower will provide you with hot water at the flick of a switch.
+This type of shower installation will provide you with hot water at the flick of a switch.
 It works by drawing the cold water straight from the mains into the shower unit, which is then heated by an element.
 Another great advantage to the electric shower is that if you have any issues with your boiler, the shower will not be affected, leaving you to enjoy a hot shower.
-They are also controlled by a thermostatic control, allowing you to change the temperature to suit you.
+The majority of electric showers come with a thermostat control, allowing you to change the temperature to suit you.

 Mixer Shower

 This type of shower combines both hot and cold water, which occurs in the shower valve, and the temperature is regulated.
-One of the cons to this type of shower is you can experience loss of pressure of hot or cold water depending if someone is using a tap somewhere else in the hot.
+One of the cons to this type of shower is you can experience loss of pressure depending if someone else is using a tap elsewhere.
+They often come in a multiple of designs and a range of prices to suit your budget.

 Power Shower

-These types of showers can often be found in luxury spas and hotels and leave you feeling awake and refreshed.
+Often found in luxury spas and hotels, installing a power shower in your own home can leave you feeling awake and refreshed.
 One of the pros to this type of shower is they are brilliant for your circulation and you can often purchase add on massage systems which are ideal for sore muscles.
-The downside to these showers in that they are not considered as environmentally friendly as other showers due to the water consumption levels.
+The downside being they're not always considered as environmentally friendly as other showers due to the water consumption levels.

 Digital Shower

-The settings on the shower are designed so that the user can select their ideal experience, ranging from a choice of temperatures, pressure and water output.
-It’s also considered eco-friendly!
+The settings on a digital shower are designed so that the user can select their ideal experience, ranging from a choice of temperatures, pressure and water output.
+The ability to provide very specific details can help make your shower eco-friendly, depending on water usage, as you're tailoring it to your own requirements.

 Cleaning a Shower Head